DorsaRoh/multi-style-transfer/README.md

 Optimize the generated image to minimize the content and style losses:

 ### Result
-After running the style transfer, you will get an image that combines the content of the content image with the artistic style of the style image - a successful style transfer!!
+After running the style transfer, you will get an image that combines the content of the content image with the artistic style of the style image - a successful style transfer!

 ## Connect with Me